-Mothers are willing to forgo an enormous amount of future labor earnings (the cost of losing job protection) in order to gain additional short-term benefits.
-Increasing the replacement rate of benefits yields an average net benefit increase of 5,040 EUR for mothers who take this up; the cost of this is 31,000 EUR in foregone future earnings.
-Increasing the length of benefits, yields an extra 14,400 EUR per mother; the cost of this is 36,000 EUR in foregone future earnings.
-These estimates imply that the perceived insurance value of short-term benefits is exceptionally high for marginal mothers relative to the value of job protection.
-Moreover, the estimates suggest that women face incredibly high costs of work in the short term (combined with a lack of liquidity to support themselves without working).
-Exploiting the heterogeneity in effects across areas, I find that the difficulty of finding child care is a compelling explanation for this behavior.
+Overall, the results show that taking up unemployment benefits has large negative effects on mothers' future earnings and show that marginal mothers are willing to forgo an enormous amount of future labor earnings to gain additional short-term benefits.
+Increasing the replacement rate of benefits yields an average net benefits increase of 5,040 EUR for mothers who take this up; the cost of this is 31,000 EUR in foregone future earnings.
+Increasing the length of benefits yields an extra 14,400 EUR per mother; the cost of this is 36,000 EUR in foregone future earnings.